An uphill hike to the Col du Bonhomme mountain pass

 The mountain refuge of la Balme

 Situated at the foot of the Aiguilles de la Pennaz (2668 m) as part of the Mont-Blanc tour, this refuge has a strong heritage of family tradition.
 Three generations have welcomed hikers here.
 This former farmhouse is surrounded by mountain pastures that are still cultivated by mountain farmers.
 Just look at the height of the roof and little will be left to imagination; during winter, the only thing sticking out of the snow is the chimney!
-This refuge is open from June to September - Flora
+This refuge is open from June to September Resistance at the top

 The Arctic Rush